-This museum was originally opened in January 1964 as the Museum of History and Technology before switching to the current name in 1980.
+Originally opened in January 1964 as the Museum of History and Technology, the museum switched its current name in 1980.
 It has undergone a few major renovations over the years including the latest with some sections of the west wings closed during our visit in February.
-It looks like a few of those exhibits have just opened such as American Democracy: The Great Leap of Faith, Many Voices, One Nation, and the temporary exhibit called Religion in Early America.
+It looks like a few of those exhibits have just opened: American Democracy: The Great Leap of Faith and Many Voices, One Nation.
 Here is more information on the current exhibits.

-The doll house on the first floor always catches their eye.
+The Dolls’ House on the first floor always catches their eye.
 They love to look through the details in each of the 23 rooms and make up stories about the scenes.

 Evan especially enjoyed the Places of Invention.
 This exhibit is split into six communities with each focusing on ideas from different parts of the country like the rise of the personal computer in Silicon Valley, California and hip-hop’s birth in the Bronx, New York.

-Photos above from The First Ladies exhibit.
-Gowns from Martha Washington and Michelle Obama along with White House china.
-I loved walking through and seeing how fashion and tastes have changed over the years.
+The First Ladies exhibit features the roles of the First Lady through history.
+Notable items include gowns from Martha Washington and Michelle Obama (photo above) along with sets of White House China.
+I loved walking through and seeing how fashion and tastes have developed over the years.

 For those who have outgrown Wegmans Wonderland, the Spark!Lab next door is available for children 6-12 years of age.
 Themes change often and focus on inventions that combine STEM (science, technology, engineering, and math) with art and creativity.
 The lab is also open 10-4 and closed on Tuesdays.

-There are two lunch options to choose from.
+There are two lunch options to choose from in the museum.
 We stopped for a snack at the Stars and Stripes Cafe in the lower level.
 It is open from 11-3 and has a variety of options cafeteria-style.
 Choices include all-American barbeques, soups, salad bar, burgers, pizza and desserts.
 The seating area holds 600.

-It wasn’t available during our visit, but the LeRoy Neiman Jazz Cafe is newly renovated and now open to the public.
+It was still under construction during our visit, but the LeRoy Neiman Jazz Cafe is newly renovated and now open to the public.
 This cafe is located on the first floor and open from 10-5.
-The food is inspired by New Orleans with gumbo, muffuletta, po-boy sandwiches, and more.
+The food is inspired by New Orleans with gumbo, muffuletta, po’ boy sandwiches, and more.

 Freeze-dried berries can be found in the snack section of many larger grocery stores.
 They are also available on Amazon: Trader Joe’s Freeze Dried Fruit Variety Pack.